jimporter/bfg9000/doc/reference/builtins.md

 *mode* (defaults to `'dynamic'`). *names* is a string representing the path to the linker (resolved as with [*which*](#which)) or a list of possible paths (as strings or lists or strings).
-If *strict* is true, *linker* will raise an `IOError` if an executable cannot be found; if false, it will use the first candidate.
+If *strict* is true, *linker* will raise an `FileNotFoundError` if an executable cannot be found; if false, it will use the first candidate.

 ### link_options(*options*, [*format*], [*mode*]) { #link_options }
 Availability: `<toolchain>.bfg`